zlotnika/resume/resume.md

 ### [BRD](https://brd.com 'banking reinvented and distributed'), Principal Software Engineer

-> Bend, Oregon, 2017-present
+> remote; 2017-present

-I lead the backend team.
-The microservices we build support the cryptocurrency phone apps as well as various other business needs.
+I'm the technical lead for the web team.
+We manage websites, libraries, and microservices that support the cryptocurrency phone apps as well as various other business needs.

-- Work in golang, postgresql, GCP
+- Work in js, golang, postgresql, GCP
 - Bring new members up to speed with architecture and workflow
 - Mentor and assure quality of code going out
-- Plan numerous projects for myself and others to implement
+- Plan projects for myself and others to implement
+- Maintain infrastructure in order to keep things moving

 ### [Citrix](http://rightsignature.com/ 'online document signing'), Software Engineer

-> Santa Barbara, California, 2015-2017
+> Santa Barbara, California; 2015-2017

 I worked with a small team of engineers building RightSignature.
 We all worked full-stack, pairing on and reviewing each others' work.
 I coordinated with other departments in order to realize project success.